mzabani/codd/docs/SCHEMA-MAPPINGS.md

 - rolpassword: Password (possibly encrypted); null if none.
 The format depends on the form of encryption used.
 - rolvaliduntil: Password expiry time (only used for password authentication); null if no expiration

+Ignored from pg_db_role_setting:

+- setdatabase	oid	pg_database.oid	The OID of the database the setting is applicable to, or zero if not database-specific
+- setrole	oid	pg_authid.oid	The OID of the role the setting is applicable to, or zero if not role-specific

 ## Row Level Security Policis